-Examples include the archetypes from Cultural Theory (egalitarian, hierarchist, individualist, fatalist) [Douglas and Wildavsky, 1983; Schwartz and Thompson, 1990], the Netherlands Environmental Assessment Agency's worldviews for sustainability assessment (global market, global solidarity, caring region, safe region) [MNP, 2004; Petersen et al., 2006; Wardekker and Van der Sluijs, 2006]. stereotypical political positions, and stereotypical corporate vs. environmentalist views.
-These perspectives can be used to reveal where different lines of reasoning lead: what are preferred policy management structures, etc. Storylines can be developed for a report, showing different policy directions and tradeoffs.
-Alternatively, a software tool (decision support system) can created to allow people explore consequences/implications of these different lines of reasoning.
+A worldview approach communicates information based on a limited set of perspectives (frames).
+These perspectives intend to cover the spread of possible views (the 'plurality of frames').
+As such, worldviews perform a function similar to scenarios.
+These worldviews are generally strongly different, often stereotypical views, based on different beliefs on e.g. nature, economy, and freedom of choice.
+Examples include the archetypes from Cultural Theory (egalitarian, hierarchist, individualist, fatalist) (Douglas and Wildavsky, 1983; Schwartz and Thompson.
+1990). the Netherlands Environmental Assessment Agency's worldviews for sustainability assessment (global market, global solidarity, caring region, safe region) (MNP, 2004; Petersen et al., 2006; Wardekker and Van der Sluijs, 2006), stereotypical political positions, and stereotypical corporate vs. environmentalist views.
+These perspectives can be used to reveal where different lines of reasoning lead: what are preferred policy directions, management structures, etc. Storylines can be developed for a report, showing different policy directions and tradeoffs.
+Alternatively, a software tool (decision support system) can be created to allow people to explore the consequences/implications of these different lines of reasoning.
 Applying a worldview approach in a participatory setting is more difficult, as participants quickly feel themselves being placed in 'boxes'.
 Since the views are stereotypes, people feel these 'boxes' do not fully apply to them.
 A worldview approach can be useful when one is interested in diversity in perspectives (e.g. future visions, policy preferences, etc.), for instance when exploring the robustness of a policy strategy.